websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/publications/creating-and-managing-publications.md

 By clicking on a publication's *Actions* button ( ![Actions button](../../../images/icon-actions.png) ), you can select a publication to perform any of the tasks listed below.

-### Work on Publication

-Select *Work on Publication* for the publication you want to add tracked changes to.
+**Work on Publication:** Activates the Publications feature.
 Once you've selected a publication to work on, you can easily toggle between production and your selected publication via the drop-down Publications bar menu.

-### Edit

-Select *Edit* to modify a publication's name or description any time after its creation.
+**Edit:** Modify a publication's name or description any time after its creation.

-### Review Changes

-Select *Review Changes* to see all changes included in your selected publication.
-By default, DXP displays a simple summary of the publication's tracked changes, but you can set the toggle switch to *Show all Items* to view all processes related to your changes.
+**Review Changes:** Shows all changes included in your selected publication.
+By default, DXP displays a simple summary of the publication's tracked changes.
+Use the toggle switch for *Show all Items* to view all processes related to your changes.
 You can also switch between list and context display styles.
 See [Reviewing Publication Changes](./making-and-publishing-changes.md#reviewing-publication-changes) for more information.

-### Publish

-Select *Publish* to immediately publish your publication's changes.
-When selected, DXP performs a conflicts detection and notifies you if your publication includes any conflicting changes.
+**Publish:** Immediately publishes your publication's changes.
+When selected, DXP detects conflicts and notifies you if necessary.
 If there are no conflicts, click *Publish* to make your changes live.
 See [Making and Publishing Changes](./making-and-publishing-changes.md) and [Resolving Conflicts](./resolving-conflicts.md) for more information on this process.

-### Schedule

-Select *Schedule* to determine a future date and time when your publication's changes are applied to production.
-When selected, DXP performs a conflicts detection and notifies you if there are any conflicting changes.
+**Schedule:** Choose a future date and time when your publication's changes are applied to production.
+When selected, DXP detects conflicts and notifies you if necessary.
 If there are no conflicts, click *Next*, and set a *Date and Time* using UTC to publish your changes.
 When finished, click *Schedule*.
 See [Making and Publishing Changes](./making-and-publishing-changes.md) and [Resolving Conflicts](./resolving-conflicts.md) for more information on this process.

-### Permissions

-Select *Permissions* to assign publication specific permissions to User roles in your instance.
+**Permissions:** Assign publication-specific permissions to User roles in your instance.
 Permissions configured in this way are scoped to the individual publication.
-By default, most Users cannot create or access Publications, though you can manually configure Users roles to grant wider accessibility.
+By default, most Users cannot create or access Publications, though you can manually configure Users Roles to grant wider accessibility.

-### Delete

-Select *Delete* to remove a publication from your instance.
-When selected, you will be prompted to confirm your choice.
+**Delete:** Remove a publication from your instance.
+When selected, you are prompted to confirm your choice.

 ```important::
    Deleting a publication permanently removes all of its changes from your database and cannot be undone.
 Before deleting a publication, ensure you've saved any data you want to preserve.